 In early December in 2019, the first cases were identified from patients with severe pneumonia in the hospitals in Wuhan - the capital city of Huber province.
-The Huanan Seafood Wholesale Market in Wuhan has been widely considered as the starting point of the outbreak.
-According to the analysis of The Lancet, around half of 99 surveyed patients had a history of exposure to the market.
+The Huanan Seafood Wholesale Market in Wuhan has been widely considered the starting point of the outbreak.
+According to the early analysis of The Lancet, around half of 99 surveyed patients had a history of exposure to the market.

 On March 11, 2020, the World Health Organization officially declared the novel coronavirus a pandemic.
-A week later, the Chinese government reported no new domestically transmissions for the first time.
-On March 31, the National Health Commission (NHC) announced that it would begin reporting the infection number of symptom-free individuals who tested positive for coronavirus.
-After no new deaths reported for first time, China lifted ten-week lockdown on Wuhan on April 8.
-Daily life was returning slowly back to normal in the country.
-There were some small outbreaks in Beijing in June and in Xinjiang in July.
-With a swift launch of tracing, testing, and community lockdowns, the outbreaks were quickly under control.
-On the same time, Chinese government and private institutions have invested heavily - about 1.4 billion U.S. dollars - in developing vaccines, therapy, and tests.
-As of September, 11 COVID-19 vaccines have begun clinical trials, four of which have entered phase three trials.
+A week later, the Chinese government reported no new domestic transmissions for the first time.
+On March 31, 2020, the National Health Commission (NHC) announced that it would begin reporting the infection number of symptom-free individuals who tested positive for coronavirus.
+After no new deaths reported for first time, China lifted the ten-week lockdown on Wuhan on April 8, 2020.
+Daily life was returned slowly in the country with a few small outbreaks.
+With a swift launch of tracing, testing, and community lockdown strategies, most outbreaks were quickly under control in 2021.
+However, the strict lockdown measures in some cities have led to a rare public outcry over food shortages among residents.

-What are the economic impacts?The rapid spread of the disease has impacted global business and tourism.
-International companies, such as Apple, Tesla, and IKEA, shut down their operations in the country during the outbreak.
+The rapid spread of the disease has impacted global business and tourism.
+International companies, such as Apple, Tesla, and IKEA, shut down their operations in the country during the early local outbreak.
 With more travel restrictions imposed inside and outside of China, numerous bookings of flights, hotels, and tours have been canceled.
-Although the majority of companies had been back to normal operation, consumer spending remained weak.
-Due to its impact on China’s trade and effects on various industries across the world, the coronavirus is expected to result in a further slow down to the Chinese GDP growth in 2020.
+Although many companies had been back to normal operation, consumer spending remained weak.
+The pandemic impact on China’s trade and various industries across the world have been unprecedented, resulting in a plunge in China's GDP growth rate in 2020 - the lowest point over the last decade.